Professor Elizabeth Hanson

 - Julia Gingerich, "'The Paragon of Animals': Animals, Animality and the Limits of the Human in Early Modern Literature" (in progress)

-- Jelena Marelj, “Recharacterizing Shakespearean Character” (in progress; co-supervision with Marta Straznicky)
+- Jelena Marelj, “Recharacterizing Shakespearean Character” (2013; co-supervision with Marta Straznicky)

 - Irene Bom, “Margaret Cavendish’s Epistemology” (in progress)

 - Emily Anglin, “Melancholia and the Universities in Seventeenth Century England” (2011)

 - Eric Carlson, “Early Modern Cultural Capital: from Rhetoric to Literature in the Early Modern University" (2009)

 - Colleen Shea, “‘Author of Prodigies': Characterizations of the Female Letter-writer in Renaissance Literature” (2008)

 - Sheetal Lodhia, “Material Self-Fashioning and the Renaissance Culture of Improvement” (2008)